 4. During the semester, investigations include development feasibility studies (market, physical, environmental, financial, regulatory and political), site planning, master planning, urban design, building design, financing-public/private joint ventures, public and ESG (environmental, social, governance) impact, and other critical factors for creating the best strategic vision for each project.

 Cost to students for local travel (Providence, RI) will be meals, incidentals, and ground transportation to Providence, RI.
 Cost to students for travel to Baltimore, MD will be $150 (term-billed) plus meals and incidentals.

 8 seats are included in the GSD Limited Enrollment Course Lottery.
 Students selected in the Lottery will be prioritized for the Baltimore site.
 The course will accommodate additional students who will focus on the Providence site.

-Importantly, this course meets for the first time on Tuesday, September 5th at 6 PM in Gund 318.
+SCHEDULE NOTE, this course meets on Tuesday, September 5th at 6 PM in Gund 318.
 Students who are enrolled or waitlisted through the GSD Limited Enrollment Course Lottery must attend or contact the instructor.

 The first day of GSD classes, Tuesday, September 5th, is held as a MONDAY schedule.
 After the evening meeting noted above, the first official class meeting of this course will be on Tuesday, September 12th.
 It will meet regularly thereafter.